epccs/Driver/ICSP/Schooling/readme.md

 avrdude: Version 6.3-20171130
 ```

-I think Raspian's avrdude is from facchinm, but it is is older than this update
+I think Raspian's avrdude is from facchinm, but it is is older than this update:

 https://github.com/facchinm/avrdude/commit/aa0d28f774147fb03f8b18cd065586c7a93a2b0b

-so I guess this needs build from source to fix the issue (or I guess run it with an sudo).
+So I guess this needs build from source to fix the issue (or I run it with an sudo).

 ## ^2 spi fails loopback test